sbooker/transaction-manager/README_EN.md

 ## Philosophy and Purpose

-The library is built on two key principles designed to protect developers from common mistakes:
+The library is designed to work reliably in long-running processes (workers, consumers) and is built on three key principles:

 1.  **Explicit Transaction Boundaries.** The library intentionally does not provide public `begin()` and `commit()` methods.
 The only way to perform an operation is through the `transactional()` closure.
 This approach makes transaction boundaries absolutely explicit and protects against hard-to-find bugs where `begin()` and `commit()` are scattered across different parts of the code.